PlanBookAI/PlanBookAI/Documents/DDD.md

 ├── Domain Services
 │   ├── DichVuXacThuc
 │   ├── DichVuTaoGiaoAn
+│   ├── DichVuXuLyPDF (NEW)
+│   ├── DichVuTaoGiaoAnAI (NEW)
+│   ├── DichVuQuanLyPhienGiaoAn (NEW)
 │   └── DichVuOCR
 ├── Domain Events
 │   ├── NguoiDungDaDangNhap
+│   ├── BaiLamDaCham
+│   ├── PhienGiaoAnAIDaTao (NEW)
+│   ├── GiaoAnAIDaHoanThanh (NEW)
-│   └── BaiLamDaCham
+│   └── GiaoAnDaDuocLuu (NEW)
 ├── Repositories (Interfaces)
 │   ├── INguoiDungRepository
 │   ├── IGiaoAnRepository
+│   ├── ICauHoiRepository
+│   ├── IHocSinhRepository
-│   └── ICauHoiRepository
+│   └── IPhienGiaoAnRepository (NEW)
 └── Specifications
     ├── CauHoiSpec
     └── GiaoAnSpec